unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 placed in memory but are not initialized.
 They remain in a "temporal dead zone" until the line of code that declares the variable is executed.
 This means you cannot use the variable before its declaration line is reached

+Dynamic Typing
+In JavaScript, variables are dynamically typed, meaning you don't explicitly declare the type of data a variable holds.
+The JavaScript engine determines the variable type at runtime, based on the value assigned to it

+This allows a variable to hold different types of values at different times during code execution

+Primitive Types
+Primitive types are basic data types in JavaScript that represent a single value and are not objects.
+They are immutable, meaning their value cannot be changed once created (although you can reassign variables to new values)

+The five main primitive types in JavaScript:
+    1. undefined
+    2. null
+    3. boolean
+    4. number
+    5. string

+Additionally, ES6 (ECMAScript 2015) introduced a new primitive type:
+    6. symbol